bphermansson/AutoSpot/README.md

 Raspo
 =====

 A command-line Spotify-client based on Pyspotify2.
-Nor really usable yet.
+Not really usable yet.